MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting.md

 For more information, see [Call external services with the HttpClient data type](../developer/devenv-httpclient.md).

-Note that when copying an environment, all extensions/apps in the new environment will have the property **Allow HttpClient Requests** set to false.
-For more information, see [Environment copies](../administration/tenant-admin-center-environments-copy.md#environment-copies)
+When copying an environment, all extensions/apps in the new environment will have the property **Allow HttpClient Requests** set to **false**.
+For more information, see [Environment copies](../administration/tenant-admin-center-environments-copy.md#environment-copies).

 ## It works in my sandbox but not in production

 The environment for a web service endpoint can change how it works.
-If you see a difference in how it works in your sandbox compared to production, here are some things you could check:
+If you see a difference in how it works in your sandbox compared to production, here are some things you can check:

 - Does the user calling the web service endpoint exist in both environments?
 - Is the user active in both environments?